-Many times remote workers are classified as independent contractors when they are employees.
+Many times, remote workers are classified as independent contractors when they are employees.
 The lines between the two categories have blurred, with the pandemic increasing the number of remote workers.
 Employers feel they don’t have to offer employees different benefits when working from home.
 They don’t see these workers as employees but as independent contractors.
 These employees are treated unfairly when they are entitled to the same protections.
 Situations like this are common for workers classified as independent contractors.
-The law protects workers that are misclassified by employers directly or indirectly.
+The law protects workers who are misclassified by employers directly or indirectly.

 More people are working remotely than at any other time, with 15% of all jobs offering remote positions.
 These trends will push the total number of U.S. remote workers to 36.2 million by 2025.
 Labor laws are evolving to give remote workers the same protections as in-person employees.